tithanayut/UIDtoKeyboard/README.md

 2-Reversed Hex mode (e.g. 3082A792)

 ## Installing
-If you are running a windows base operating system, download the release at https://github.com/tithanayut/UIDtoKeyboard/releases/tag/1.0.0 , extract the zip file and launch the executable file inside.
-The software should be work stright away.
+If you are running a windows base operating system, download the release at https://github.com/tithanayut/UIDtoKeyboard/releases/tag/1.0.0, extract the zip file and launch the executable file inside.
+The software should works stright away.

 In case that the software can't be launch, check that .Net Framework 4.0 is installed on your PC.